sharvil7021/llm-app-captcha-solver-task-1/README.md

-# Captcha Solver
+## Captcha Solver App

-## Overview

-The Captcha Solver is a single-page web app designed to solve captchas using an external API.
-The app fetches an image from a provided URL (via a `?url=` query parameter), or defaults to an attached sample image, and solves the captcha within 15 seconds.
-The solution, as well as the image itself, are then displayed on the page.

-## Setup

-To setup the Captcha Solver web app on your local machine, use the following steps:

-1. Download `index.html` to your preferred location on your local machine.
-2. Open `index.html` file in any web browser of your choice.
+This is a simple, lightweight web app designed to test the functionality of an OCR (Optical Character Recognition) captcha solving service.

-## Usage
+### Usage

-To use this captcha solver, you need to provide a URL of an image by appending `?url=<your-image-url>` to the end of the page's URL in the address bar.
-If no URL parameter is provided, the app will default to solving the attached sample image.

-Please note, as this is a demo version, the backend API (`https://api.example.com/data`) is a placeholder.
-In a production setting, you would replace this with the endpoint of an OCR service, like the OpenAI Vision API.

-## Improvements

-As this is version 1.0 of the Captcha Solver, no improvements from a previous version can be listed yet.
+Run the app and it will automatically start attempting to solve a captcha whose URL has been provided in the "url" query parameter.
+If no URL is provided, it will attempt to solve a default image whose data is stored in the source code as a Base64 string.

+Please be aware that the app runs 100% client-side (there is no server component).
+Consequently, the app will attempt to make a POST request to a local endpoint (`/api/solve-captcha`) with the Base64 data as the payload, where it is expected that the captcha will be solved.
+However, unless you have an appropriate service running at that endpoint, you will simply receive an error.

+You can customize this endpoint by modifying the `SOLVER_API_ENDPOINT` constant in the source code.